Franz Kafka: Personality

 Pérez-Álvarez has claimed that Kafka had symptomatology consistent with schizoid personality disorder.
-His style, it is claimed, not only in Die Verwandlung (The Metamorphosis) but in other writings, appears to show low- to medium-level schizoid traits, which Pérez-Álvarez claims to have influenced much of his work.
+His style, it is claimed, not only in Die Verwandlung (The Metamorphosis) but in other writings, appears to show low- to medium-level schizoid traits, which Pérez-Álvarez claims influenced much of Kafka's work.
 His anguish can be seen in this diary entry from 21 June 1913:

 and in Zürau Aphorism number 50:

 The Italian medical researchers Alessia Coralli and Antonio Perciaccante have posited in a 2016 article that Kafka may have had borderline personality disorder with co-occurring psychophysiological insomnia.
 Joan Lachkar interpreted Die Verwandlung as "a vivid depiction of the borderline personality" and described the story as "model for Kafka's own abandonment fears, anxiety, depression, and parasitic dependency needs.
 Kafka illuminated the borderline's general confusion of normal and healthy desires, wishes, and needs with something ugly and disdainful".

 Though Kafka never married, he held marriage and children in high esteem.
 He had several girlfriends and lovers during his life.
 He may have suffered from an eating disorder.
-Doctor Manfred M. Fichter of the Psychiatric Clinic, University of Munich, presented "evidence for the hypothesis that the writer Franz Kafka had suffered from an atypical anorexia nervosa", and that Kafka was not just lonely and depressed but also "occasionally suicidal".
-In his 1995 book Franz Kafka, the Jewish Patient, Sander Gilman investigated "why a Jew might have been considered 'hypochondriacal' or 'homosexual' and how Kafka incorporates aspects of these ways of understanding the Jewish male into his own self-image and writing".
+Doctor Manfred M. Fichter of the Psychiatric Clinic at Ludwig-Maximilians-Universität München presented "evidence for the hypothesis that the writer Franz Kafka had suffered from an atypical anorexia nervosa", and that Kafka was not just lonely and depressed but also "occasionally suicidal".
+In his 1995 book Franz Kafka, the Jewish Patient, Sander Gilman investigated contemporaneous views about "why a Jew might have been considered 'hypochondriacal' or 'homosexual' and how Kafka incorporates aspects of these ways of understanding the Jewish male into his own self-image and writing".
 Kafka considered suicide at least once, in late 1912.

 Political views

 Before World War I, Kafka attended several meetings of the Klub mladých, a Czech anarchist, anti-militarist, and anti-clerical organization.
 Hugo Bergmann, who attended the same elementary and high schools as Kafka, fell out with Kafka during their last academic year (1900–1901) because "[Kafka's] socialism and my Zionism were much too strident".
 Bergmann said: "Franz became a socialist, I became a Zionist in 1898.
 The synthesis of Zionism and socialism did not yet exist."
 Bergmann claims that Kafka wore a red carnation to school to show his support for socialism.
-In one diary entry, Kafka made reference to the influential anarchist philosopher Peter Kropotkin: "Don't forget Kropotkin!"
+In one diary entry, Kafka referred to the influential anarchist philosopher Peter Kropotkin: "Don't forget Kropotkin!"

-During the communist era, the legacy of Kafka's work for Eastern Bloc socialism was hotly debated.
-Opinions ranged from the notion that he satirised the bureaucratic bungling of a crumbling Austro-Hungarian Empire, to the belief that he embodied the rise of socialism.
-A further key point was Marx's theory of alienation.
-While the orthodox position was that Kafka's depictions of alienation were no longer relevant for a society that had supposedly eliminated alienation, a 1963 conference held in Liblice, Czechoslovakia, on the eightieth anniversary of his birth, reassessed the importance of Kafka's portrayal of bureaucracy.
-Whether Kafka was a political writer is still an issue of debate.
+During the Communist era, the legacy of Kafka's work for Eastern Bloc socialism was hotly debated.
+Opinions ranged from the notion that he satirised the bureaucratic bungling of a crumbling Austro-Hungarian Empire to the belief that he embodied the rise of socialism.
+Another question was Kafka's relationship to Marx's theory of alienation.
+While the orthodox position was that Kafka's depictions of alienation were no longer relevant for a society that had supposedly eliminated alienation, a 1963 conference held in Liblice, Czechoslovakia, on the eightieth anniversary of Kafka's birth, reassessed the importance of Kafka's portrayal of bureaucracy.